github/chatops-controller/README.md

 and `params[:room_id]` are special, and will be set by the client. `user` will always be the login of the user typing the command, and `room_id` will be where it was typed.
+The optional `mention_slug` parameter will provide the name to use to refer to the user when sending a message; this may or may not be the same thing as the username, depending on the chat system being used.

 You can return `jsonrpc_success` with a string to return text to chat.
 If you have an input validation or other handle-able error, you can use